 Hudson graduated from the University of Oklahoma, which he attended with Phi Beta Kappa and President’s Leadership scholarships.
 In 1998, Hudson was honored as a distinguished alumnus of the University of Oklahoma College of Arts and Sciences, where he serves as a member of the College of Arts and Sciences Board of Visitors.
 In 2001, he received the University’s Regents Award from its board of regents, and in 2011 received an honorary doctoral degree in humane letters from the university.

 Hudson graduated from the Georgetown University Law Center, where he was a member of the legal honor society, Phi Delta Phi.
 In 1979, he served as an editor of the International Law Journal, a publication of the Association of Student International Law Societies.
-He also serves as chairman of the board of visitors of Georgetown University Law Center and in 2006 was given the Paul Dean Award for service to the school.
+He also serves as chairman of the board of visitors of Georgetown University Law Center.
+In 2006, Hudson was awarded the Paul Dean Award for service to the law school, and in 2014 was awarded the John Carroll Award, the Alumni Association’s highest award.

 He and his wife, Leslie, an epidemiologist, have two sons and live in Oklahoma City.